python-pillow/Pillow/docs/handbook/image-file-formats.rst

 ``im.seek()`` raises an :py:exc:`EOFError` if you try to seek after the last frame.

-The following :py:attr:`~PIL.Image.Image.info` properties will be set for APNG frames, where applicable:
+These :py:attr:`~PIL.Image.Image.info` properties will be set for APNG frames, where applicable:

 **default_image**